Kenwood, Albany, New York: Kenwood Academy

 In 1859, the Female Academy of the Sacred Heart (a Catholic institution) bought the Rathbone estate and related structures, along with 53 acre of land.
 In 1867, it tore down the mansion, but reused its materials in the construction of a new church on the property.
 School buildings were also constructed.
 President-elect Grover Cleveland visited the campus in 1884.
 The school changed its name to the Kenwood Academy.

 In 1975, the Kenwood Academy merged with the Episcopal St Agnes School; the new institution—which continued to operate on the Kenwood campus for several decades—was named the Doane Stuart School.
 The Doane Stuart School moved away from the Kenwood campus to a new campus in Rensselaer, New York in 2009.

 Following the departure of The Doane Stuart School, the former Kenwood Academy campus, consisting of 74 acre, was listed for sale in 2009.
 In 2010, the Preservation League of New York State declared the campus to be one of its "Seven to Save" endangered historic sites for that year.
 The property was sold on August 21, 2017 for the sum of $3 million.
 The purchaser of the property stated that he intended to turn the property into a condominium complex.
 The project was not completed, and the property was later foreclosed upon.

+On March 23, 2023, the Kenwood Academy building burned almost completely to the ground.
+Speaking about the Kenwood Academy fire, Albany Mayor Kathy Sheehan said, "'We lost a treasure here and it’s challenging, it’s frustrating'".
+The building was later demolished.